qq831799/developer-zone/docs/Getting Started.md

 :::tip

-`App GUID` repesent a plugin in particular platform, that means, if you've a plugin deploy on three different platform, you've three different `App GUID`.
+App GUID repesent a plugin in particular platform, that means, if you've a plugin deploy on three different platform, you've three different App GUID.

 :::